-The increase in revenues from International was primarily due to favourable pricing across all product lines as well as a higher volume of snowmobiles and SSV sold, partially offset by a lower volume of PWC and ATV sold.
+The increase in revenues from International was primarily due to a higher volume of Year-Round Products and Seasonal Products, as well as a favourable pricing across all product lines.
 The increase includes an unfavourable foreign exchange impact of \$76 million.